Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

 7. Go back to the portal.
 Click **Manage Manifest** > **Upload Manifest** and upload the JSON file.

 Now repeat the same steps for the Surveys app, except do not add an entry for `knownClientApplications`.
-Use the same role definitions.
+Use the same role definitions, but generate new GUIDs for the IDs.

 ## Create a new Redis Cache instance